tuckn/WshPolyfill/README.md

 D:\> cd MyWshProject
 ```

-(2) Download this ZIP and unzipping or Use following `git` command.
+(2) Download this ZIP and unzip or Use the following `git` command.

 ```console
 > git clone https://github.com/tuckn/WshPolyfill.git ./WshModules/WshPolyfill